johankraft/DevAlertDemoSTM32L475/README.md

 4. Use 'storage-directory/${revision}.elf' in the Dispatcher "File Mapping" settings when configuring tools that require the ELF file.

+Note: The ${revision} field in Dispatcher gives the DFM_CFG_FIRMWARE_REVISION setting from dfmConfig.h, that is configured to give the gcc build id.
+The gcc build id is also used in store-elf.py to name the archived elf file.

 To replicate this solution on your own project, you need the following:

 - Instruct the gcc linker to include the build id.
 This using the linker flag "-Wl,--build-id".

 - Update your linker file with a .gnu_build_id section, like in STM32L475VGTx_FLASH.ld in the demo project root folder.
   Keep the same symbol name, since this is used in the vDfmSetGCCBuildID function (see below).

 - The function vDfmSetGCCBuildID is used to read the build ID and format it as a hexadecimal string.
   Store the result in a string buffer (at least 42 chars long) and define DFM_CFG_FIRMWARE_REVISION to this string (in dfmConfig.h).

-Note: The ${revision} field in Dispatcher gives the DFM_CFG_FIRMWARE_REVISION setting from dfmConfig.h, provided with the alert metadata.
-The DFM_CFG_FIRMWARE_REVISION setting is configured to give the gcc build id.
-The gcc build id is also used to name the copies of the elf file.

 ## Building and Running the Demo